Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingfrommlapi.md

 ## Backup your project

 :::important Required
-This step is **required**: Upgrading to the package version of MLAPI can cause issues with your current project.
+This step is **required**: Upgrading to the package version of Netcode can cause issues with your current project.
 The new version modifies files and locations that will be drastically different than previous MLAPI versions.
 :::

 Backup your project using the following recommended methods: